87thstdev/pgvctrl/readme.rst

 #.
 If a table/schema is included and then later excluded, the table/schema is moved from included to exclude and vice versa.
 #.
 Include table/schema works the same as with pg_dump.

-Fast Forward (-setff, -applyff)
+Schema Snapshot (-setss, -applyss)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-**What are Fast Forwards?**\  Fast forwards are snapshots of the
+**What are Schema Snapshots?**\  Schema Snapshots are snapshots of the
-database structure at the time the snapshot was taken.
+database structure (tables, views, functions ect.) at the time the snapshot was taken.

 **Notes:**

 #.
 There can be only one per repository version!
 #.
-The table holding the repository information (repository_version) will be saved as an insert in the fast forward and snapshots.
+The table holding the repository information (repository_version) will be saved as an insert in the Schema Snapshot.
 #.
-Currently, only the schema is saved with fast forwards.
+Currently, only the schema is saved with Schema Snapshots.
 #.
-If there were database schema changes outside of pgvctrl, it will be captured in the fast forward.
+If there were database schema changes outside of pgvctrl, it will be captured in the Schema Snapshot.
 #.
-Fast forwards should only be applied to empty databases.
+Schema Snapshots should only be applied to empty databases.

--setff: Set version fast forward
+-setss: Set version Schema Snapshot
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 .. code-block::

-   -setff -repo [repository name] [db connection information]
+   -setss -repo [repository name] [db connection information]

--applyff: Apply version fast forward
+-applyss: Apply version Schema Snapshot
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 .. code-block::

-   -applyff [Fast Forward Name] -repo [repository name] [db connection information]
+   -applyss [Schema Snapshot Name] -repo [repository name] [db connection information]

 Manage data (-pulldata, -pushdata)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~